top of page

 develop new computational techniques to build digital data sources to forecast refugee displacement caused by natural disaster, economic collapse and war.
 This work is in partnership with the United Nations High Commission on Refugees to improve official measures of refugee flows and develop timely policy responses to large-scale forced migration crises.
 Ultimately, she aims to develop integrated theories of migration that harmonizes the dichotomy between refugee and migrant.

-Liz’s research has been published in the Journal of Ethnic and Migration Studies, Higher Education, Harvard Data Science Review and Frontiers in Sociology, and she currently has multiple papers under review at top-ranked journals.
-She has served on the multiple committees for the International Migration section of the ASA and is a professional member of the American Sociological Association, the Eastern Sociological Society, the Population Association of America, Sociologists for Women and Society, and the Law and Society Association.
+Liz’s research has been published in Social Forces, International Migration Review, Journal of Ethnic and Migration Studies, Higher Education, Harvard Data Science Review and Frontiers in Sociology, and she currently has multiple papers under review at top-ranked journals.
+She has served on the multiple committees for the International Migration section of the ASA and is a member of the American Sociological Association, European Population Council, Population Association of America and the Eastern Sociological Society.

-Liz earned her M.A. in Sociology at Columbia University, where she examined the evolution of New York City's language access policy as a specific mechanism of immigrant immigration.
+Liz earned her PhD in Sociology at the University of Pennsylvania, and her M.A. in Sociology at Columbia University, where she examined the evolution of New York City's language access policy as a specific mechanism of immigrant immigration.
 She graduated from Penn with a B.A. in Anthropology, and wrote an honors thesis on the tensions between development and displacement in Rio de Janeiro's favelas in preparation for the 2016 Olympic Games.

 Employment